HarishPatil23/recruitment-tracker-excel/README.md

 #  Recruitment Tracker - Excel Data Analytics Project

-> An end-to-end recruitment performance tracker built in Microsoft Excel, designed to simulate real-world agency recruiting operations and demonstrate hands-on data analysis skills alongside 4 years of recruitment experience.
+> An end-to-end recruitment performance tracker built in Microsoft Excel, designed to simulate real-world agency recruiting operations and demonstrate analytical thinking applied to a domain backed by 4 years of recruitment experience.

 ---